You are not crazy. It’s not your fault. You deserve better.

 - It’s almost always your fault that he/she gets very angry or upset.
 He/she may make you feel like if you would have just stayed quiet, agreed with him/her or did things their way, they wouldn’t get so upset or angry.
 This is not healthy.
 You have every right to disagree with someone or do things in a way that makes sense to you.
 No matter what you say or do, that does not give anyone the right to hurt you, mistreat you, or put you down.

-- He/she may say “sorry” but things never seem to change much or stay better.
-He/she may not want you to leave and so apologizes and may make promises to change.
+- You or your partner may say “sorry” a lot, but things never seem to change much or stay better.
+He/she may not want you to leave and may apologize or make promises to change.
 He/she may even get friends or family members to encourage you to stay or give him/her another chance.
 He/she may say or do anything for a while to get you to stay or come back, but never really changes.
 Things may seem better for a while but then get bad or worse all over again out of nowhere.
+You may even feel like you need to cover or lie for your partner so that he/she doesn’t get in trouble for doing wrong to you.

 - He/she may have a drug or alcohol problem and may use it as an excuse to keep mistreating you.
-He/she may blame you for their drug or alcohol problem.
-They may make you feel like if you were more quiet or did things their way or understood them, they would not use drugs or alcohol.
+Your partner may even blame you for their drug or alcohol problem.
+He/she may make you feel like if you were more quiet or did things their way or understood them, they would not use drugs or alcohol.
 He/she may use the fact that they have a problem with drugs or alcohol as an excuse to keep hurting you, mistreating you or putting you down over and over again.
 This is not healthy.
-Remember, he/she abuses drugs or alcohol because they want to.
+Healthy relationships don’t involve abuse or blaming.
+Remember, he/she does drugs or drinks alcohol because they want to.
 It has nothing to do with you.
-And there is no excuse for violence or abuse.
+There is no excuse for violence or abuse.
 You deserve to be treated right.

 - He/she may need you to save or make him/her happy.
 You may be made to feel guilty for leaving or like he/she won’t be able to be happy, go on or take care of themselves if you leave.
 This is not healthy.
 This is too much pressure to put on one person and can even be a way for him/her to control you.
 Besides, you can only save yourself and make your own self happy.
 You can’t change anyone or make anyone else happy.
 It’s not possible.
 He/she needs to take responsibility for his/her happiness and life.

 - The relationship is mostly about his/her needs and you feel drained.
-He/she may lean on you most of the time for support, but then you can’t really lean on them for caring support when you need it.
-You may even find that when you need a shoulder to cry on, you get very little or no emotional support or it makes him/her frustrated or annoyed or like you’re asking for too much.
-It may seem like he/she wants most of the attention in the relationship.
+He/she may lean on you most of the time for support, but then you are made to feel that your needs are not as important.
+You may even find that when you need support, you get very little or none or it makes him/her frustrated or feel like you’re asking for too much.
+It may seem like he/she wants or needs most of the attention in the relationship.
 This is not healthy.
 A healthy relationship is more like a two way street.
 You shouldn’t feel like it’s one way most of the time.

 - You can’t talk things over with him/her.
-It seems like every time you try to talk about problems, he/she gets very upset or angry or starts attacking you or calling you names for bringing things up.
-There may be too much arguing and he/she may even make you feel like what you’re saying doesn’t make sense or is stupid.
+It may seem like every time you try to talk about problems, he/she gets very upset or angry or starts attacking you or calling you names for bringing things up.
+There may be too much arguing and he/she may even make you feel like what you’re saying doesn’t make sense or is stupid or not important.
 This is not healthy.
 You should feel comfortable talking to your partner without being put down or afraid it will make him/her angry or upset.
+Healthy relationships involve respect and safe communication.

-- He/she may use friends, family members or your kids to praise or punish you.
-When you focus on their needs and do what they want you to do, they say good things about you to others and appreciate you.
+- He/she may use friends, family members, your kids or others to praise or punish you.
+When you focus on your partner’s needs and do what he/she wants you to do, he/she may say good things about you to others and appreciate you.
 When you get tired of things, stand up for yourself, or don’t do things their way, all of a sudden he/she may get other people to take their side, gossip, spread lies or come after you to make you feel wrong or bad about yourself and put you down.
 This is not healthy.
 Healthy relationships are not about training, punishment or control.

 - You may feel trapped.
 If you leave, you’re afraid you may not have enough money, a place to live, be able to get a job, or get help with the kids.
 Maybe you feel that if you leave, you will lose everything you worked so hard for.
 Or maybe you feel that if you leave he/she will try to hurt you or turn people against you with gossip and lies.
 You may even be afraid that no one will believe you.
 This is not healthy.
-Healthy relationships are not about threats or control.
+Healthy relationships don’t involve threats or control.
+There is a way out.

 - You may feel like you need this person in your life in order to be complete.
 You are already complete.
 Nobody can make you feel whole.
 This is not healthy.
 If you can’t feel at peace with yourself, you won’t be able to appreciate or feel at peace with someone else.